OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 #### UI & Presentation
 - `WindowManager.gd`: The sole authority for the lifecycle of all modal and inspection windows.
-- `InteractionManager.gd`: UI state machine holding the source_uuid of the selected instance for drag-and-drop actions.
+- `InteractionManager.gd`: UI state machine holding the source_uuid of the selected instance.
+It is the single authority for processing all gameplay-related clicks on views and slots.
+It contains the master logic for determining whether a click results in a selection, an action, or a deselection, based on the current state and context.
+View scripts (GachaBallView, SlotView) must not contain their own complex interaction logic; they must simply report clicks to this manager.
 - `StatTooltipGenerator.gd`: A stateless utility service for creating formatted tooltip strings that break down a unit's stat calculations.

 #### Utilities